-Secondly, to make available the results and findings of funded projects by adding to the body of knowledge respecting conservation of wild Atlantic salmon thereby helping to improve conservation results.
+Part of communicating the available funding of projects is sharing the results and findings of funded projects, which also adds to the body of knowledge in the field of wild Atlantic salmon conservation.

-Thirdly, and perhaps most importantly, is to encourage more contributing players to work together in partner-ship to improve conservation efforts.
+Most importantly, effective communication about our work and funded projects encourages more contributing players to work together in partnership to improve conservation efforts.